MaxMax2016/Flamed-TTS/README.md

 ### Inference sample(s) with given content and speech prompt(s)

 Script `synthesize.py` provides end-to-end pipeline for generaing a single or multiple samples with an identical content and serveral speech prompts.
-Please follow the instructions:
+Please follow the CLI:

 ```bash
 python synthesize.py \